JuanPerez07/Perception/README.md

-# Camera Calibration Project 📷🔍
+# Practica 1: Camera Calibration 📷🔍

 This project performs **camera calibration** using the chessboard pattern and **point cloud projection** for 3D vision applications.
 It includes tools for dataset collection, calibration processing, point cloud generation, and evaluation of calibration results.